robert-hh/micropython/docs/mimxrt/tutorial/intro.rst

 files of MicroPyton.
 The make procedure for the respective board will create the firmware.bin or firmware.hex file.

-Once firmware versions are provided by MicroPyhgton, you can download the most recent MicroPython firmware .hex or .bin file to load onto your i.MXRT device.
+Once firmware versions are provided by MicroPython, you can download the most recent MicroPython firmware .hex or .bin file to load onto your i.MXRT device.
 You can download it from the `MicroPython downloads page <https://micropython.org/download/all>`_.